insin/newforms/docs/api.rst

    Newforms uses the convention of marking the names of properties and methods which should be considered implementation details with a leading underscore.

-   These are publicly accessible, but do not use or rely on these in your own code, as they may be changed or be removed without warning in any given release.
+   These are publicly accessible, but do not use or rely on them in your own code, as they may be changed or be removed without warning in any given release.